shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 Once you have got a hang of the language, you can move on to [Django tutorials](https://www.djangoproject.com/start/) to learn about backend development.
-Django is a more comprehensive framework in Python but [Flask](https://flask.palletsprojects.com/en/2.0.x/) is easier and lightweight.
+Django is a more comprehensive framework in Python, but [Flask](https://flask.palletsprojects.com/en/2.0.x/) is easier and lightweight.